rishabh1403/blog-source/posts/travel/2020/03/lansdowne.md

+---
+title: "Bought a new bike!!!"
+description: "Where it all started!!!.
+I think this is the best I can describe that journey.
+My first solo trip, my first trip in fact.
+I had never traveled before just for the fun of it.
+Every place I had visited earlier was either for work or family obligations.
+This was my first trip for fun, for leisure, for me.
+My solo one day trip to Rishikesh"
+author: "Rishabh Jain"
+keywords: ["rishabh","rishabh jain","life","rishabh1403","blog", "biking", "rishikesh trip", "solo trip"]
+tags: ["life","biking"]
+categories: ["life", "travel", "biking"]
+path: "posts/life/2020/06/bought-a-new-bike"
+date: 2019-11-27T17:17:37+05:30
+image: "./rishi2.jpg"
+draft: false
+---
 After a long wait, it was time for my first long ride.
 It wasn't very long to be honest, just 682kms round trip, but for me, this was the longest I've ever ridden a bike.
 The date we finalized was 9th-10th November'19 and the